2 months ago

 This thread has been opened as a bounty so the community can help solve it.

-Status changed to Open Railway • 1 day ago
+Status changed to Open Railway • about 2 months ago

 Looking at Railway's docs, unless you we're somehow making >11,000 requests per second, it's likely not your testing that has caused this.